openvinotoolkit/training_extensions/models/instance_segmentation/model_templates/coco-instance-segmentation/readme.md

 #### a.
 Prepare dataset

-In order to train a model that would be quite similar in terms of quality to exising pre-trained model one can use this the [COCO](https://cocodataset.org/#home) dataset.
+In order to train a model that would be quite similar in terms of quality to existing pre-trained model one can use this the [COCO](https://cocodataset.org/#home) dataset.
 One also use its own preliminary annotated dataset.
 Annotation can be created using [CVAT](https://github.com/openvinotoolkit/cvat).

 Training images are stored in `${TRAIN_IMG_ROOT}` together with `${TRAIN_ANN_FILE}` annotation file and validation images are stored in `${VAL_IMG_ROOT}` together with `${VAL_ANN_FILE}` annotation file.